-NOTE- A useful strategy for the sender to assign reassembly_ID is to use the most significant 16-bits of its own NODE_IDS register.
-Although this may be common practice, the recipient of a fragmented datagram shall not impute any such meaning and shall use reassembly_ID only for Link fragment reassembly.
+NOTE- Although the most common signature value may be the sender's own node ID, the recipient of a fragmented datagram shall not impute any such meaning and shall use signature only for link fragment reassembly.

 All datagrams sent by block write requests or stream packets shall have one of the above described link fragment headers as the first quadlet of their data payload.
 This permits uniform software treatment of datagrams without regard to the mode of their transmission.